Residency General Info

 STUDIO

-Watershed’s spacious, fully accessible, state-of-the-art studio is tucked into a wooded dale that is accessed via a gently sloping gravel drive from the cabins.
+Watershed’s state-of-the-art, fully accessible Windgate Studio is tucked into a wooded dale that is accessed via a sloping gravel road from the cabins.
 The studio, spread over a single story with polished concrete floors and an open plan, accommodates and encourages all manner and scale of ceramic production while fostering interaction and communication between artists.

 Resident artists have access to the studio 24 hours a day, seven days a week.
-It is equipped with slab rollers, pottery wheels, an extruder, clay mixers, sturdy canvas-covered work benches, and plentiful shelving.
+It is equipped with slab rollers, pottery wheels, an extruder, clay mixers, sturdy canvas-covered work tables, and plentiful shelving.
 Generous banks of windows provide both natural light and views of the surrounding woods.
 All work spaces have access to electrical outlets and the building is internet friendly.

-Also located in the studio building are a dedicated plaster room, clay mixing area, galley kitchen and a seating area.
+Also located in the studio building are a dedicated plaster room, clay mixing area, galley kitchenette, and a seating area.
 Just across the dooryard at the Studio Annex is a wood and metal shop available for use by permission.

 MATERIALS